Grab a fork and settle in, because we are CELEBRATING all sorts of things with a little chocolate tiramisu today.

 Take a chance on your ambitions.

 Ignore the pessimists and self-doubt that tell you you’ll never reach the desires in your heart, and if there’s something in there worth going after, do it.
 When I take inventory of the most beautiful and life-giving things in my story, I’m reminded that absolutely none of it happened overnight, and so much of the deferred hope, perseverance, and effort that I experienced allows me to treasure those gifts for what they are.
 A closed door or setback in your story doesn’t mean the end of your story, and I really believe that when we push through the barriers and unbelief, we often find breakthrough and joy on the other side.

-I’ve never actually had chocolate tiramisu until I prepared this particular recipe, and truly, I’m wondering why it’s not made more frequently.
+I’ve never actually had chocolate tiramisu until I prepared this particular recipe.
+Truly, I’m wondering why it’s not made more frequently.
 I mean, we all love classic tiramisu, right?
 This is no different, just a little extra chocolate.
 Here, a chocolate ganache, mascarpone, and whipped cream come together to make an espresso-scented treat that is altogether rich and creamy and comforting.
 The tall slices make for an elegant dessert that requires very little time and effort.
 If you’re looking for a simple yet impressive make-ahead dessert, I hope you’ll take a chance on this chocolate tiramisu.
 Truly, it’s delightful.